mickem/nscp-docs/docs/howto/checks.md

 The next thing we need to understand is the basics for configuring checks.
 NSClient++ uses something called "filters" filters are the basis for everything and very important to understand.
-The idea is dervived from the SQL Where clause.
+The idea is derived from the SQL Where clause.
 And the idea is that you define a natural language expression which either match something or not.
 Thus you can think of a filter as an expression which either return true (and marks the item in question) or false.

 For instance: